wtdat-rep/nvn/README.md

 The project is available as RMarkdown-notebook and as .html for quick access.

 The data on the railway networks are collected manually and will be expanded in the future.
+This is a functional first release with a still incomplete data basis and preliminary findings.